Tyler Boyd Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 - Against the Steelers, Boyd has averaged 37.9 receiving yards per game in his 10 career matchups, 15.6 fewer than his over/under for Sunday's game.

-- In 10 matchups with the Steelers, Boyd has had a touchdown catch three times, including multiple scores in one game.
+- Boyd has caught a touchdown pass versus the Steelers three times, and had multiple TDs in one of those games.

-- The 258.1 passing yards the Steelers give up per game makes them the NFL's 16th-ranked pass defense this season.
+- The Steelers have the NFL's 16th-ranked pass defense this season, allowing 258.1 yards per game through the air.

-- With 15 passing TDs conceded this year, the Steelers defense is ranked 10th in the NFL.
+- With 15 passing TDs conceded this year, the Steelers defense is ranked 10th in the league.

 Recent Performances